|

 Transfer to the airport, railway station, or your next Mongolian destination.
 We can recommend a stay at Jalman Meadows Ger Camp in the Khan Khentii Protected Area, which provides for a sharp contrast to the Gobi Steppes experience.

---Subject to change.
-Reversal of trip: Trips may be done in the reverse for operational reasons.
+Note: Trips may be done in the reverse for operational reasons.

 Meeting: